-Getting to the Hill of Crosses and Where to Stay in Šiauliai
+How to get to the Hill of Crosses

 The easiest way to get to the Hill of Crosses is either with your own car (an easy day trip from either Vilnius or Kaunas) or by taxi from Šiauliai.
 Visiting the Hill of Crosses on public transport involves a bit more planning but it is definitely doable.
 From Šiauliai’s bus station, take a Joniškis bound bus.
 There are about seven of these a day and you will need to ask the driver to let you off at the ‘Domantai’ bus stop.
 The ride takes about 15 minutes and from this point, it is a pleasant 2km walk past sunflower fields (in season) to the hill itself.
 Look out for the turning, or track your progress via GPS, in case the bus driver forgets to stop!

 We took a bus from Šiauliai at around 12 noon and came back on a bus at about 3.30 pm.
 Buses are hourly, but check the timings on this website and then verify the departure times at the bus station.
 This gave us enough time at the site.
 Note that although the Hill of Crosses is only twelve kilometres from Šiauliai, the bus can take up to an hour because of the number of stops it makes.